MagicJinn/Quantum-Things/README.md

 - Fixed a crash when the Chunk Analyzer tried to scan a block that doesn't have a valid metadata.
 - Fixed Entity Detector having no clear difference between Weak and Strong power modes.
 - Fixed Spectre Leaves having their Decay flag set to true when placed.
+- Fixed the Summoning Pendulum being able to capture entities that are targeting you, but are not classified as monsters.

 ### Reporting Issues